 Beach it for the day.
-Of course, there are several options in Santorini….
-Being an island and all.
-The main ones with fun bars, restaurants and cabanas are all accessible via bus.
+Of course, there are several options in Santorini.
+The main ones with bars, restaurants and cabanas are all accessible via bus.
 We chose Perissa, also known as Black Sand Beach.

 In Oia, I met a friendly man named Nickolas that worked at one of the jewelry stores.
 He was so genuine and helped my mom find just the right evil eye magnet she was looking for.
 I swear to you, Nickolas asked us our names and tried to think of their origin and meaning in Greek.
 I felt like I was meeting a character in My Big Fat Greek Wedding and I loved it.
 I can’t promise Nickolas will charm you with the etymology of your name, but you’ll unquestionably leave this sapphire of an island completely charmed.